Fabrizz/MMM-HomeKit/README.md

 # MMM-HomeKit
 ### Help needed!
-As I currently do not own an Iphone (going to borrow one from a friend), I need help testing that this module works correctly with the new HK arch and HK hubs like an AppleTV.
-Im using HomeAssistant HomeKit bridge to test this module, but testing in an actual HK env is crucial to actually release this module
+I need help testing the module with different Homekit configurations and ["Apple bridges"](https://support.apple.com/es-es/guide/watch/apd1af68cb2a/watchos#:~:text=Allow%20remote%20access,it%20will%20be%20paired%20automatically.).
+The accessories and handlers work perfectly, the last touches regarding acting on events and other QOL is what is still in development.

+Only accessories and backend handlers are finished.